Anyadike22/Predictive-Modeling-of-Electricity-Access-in-Africa/README.md

 ![.](Mean_Electricity_Access.jpg)

-## Electricity Access Trend Analysis
+## Trend Analysis of Electricity Access in Africa
  + Electricity Access by Income Group
    ![.]( Historical Trends in Electricity Access by Region and Income Group.jpg )